 St. Buriana’s Banner in the St. Buryan Church, Cornwall.
-This is the newer banner.
-Photo taken November 2018 when I visited there.
+This is their newer banner.
+Visited this church in November 2018 and October 2019.
+Photo taken November 2018.

 Celts to the Crèche: Day 39

 St. Buriana of Cornwall